MasomRezaie/product-landing-page/README.md

 # product-landing-page 🚀
 >This repository contains the product landing page for an art gallery product landing page.
 This page serves as a guide for developers, contributors, and users to understand the architecture, implementation details, and usage instructions for the project.
 This project is built by html and css.
 Trough creating this repository, users will learn html and css that how style a webpage.

+**What this page is about?**
+This product landing page is about an art gallery where the visitors can visit and find the photo or painting that is intresting to them and can buy that.
+This gallery contains the photo of nueure, portriate, and animals picture.

+**How to use it?**
+To use this product landing page, the visitors can visit the gallery, or follow the website to be aware from new product of this gallery.

+**Aysan Art Gallery is made of:**
+Aysan Art Gallery was crafted with passion and dedication.The idea for Aysan Art Gallery stemmed from describe need that inspired its creation.
+We saw an opportunity to make a difference and seized it.
+This page is created by # **HTML and CSS**.

 To create product landing page: create a hmlh file.